zhuminjie/OpenSeesPyDoc/src/cloudcmds.rst

 .. include:: sub.txt

 ==============
-Other Commands
+Cloud Commands
 ==============

-These commands are not available yet.
+These commands are only available on the cloud.